porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 *Brothers and Sisters,*

 I am deeply grateful to be here with you today.
 I live in New River, just north of Anthem I am blessed to live in a beautiful place.
-I also express gratitude to be a member of the deer valley ward with great members and leadrs.
+I also express gratitude to be a member of the deer valley ward with great members and leaders.
 I am eager to share a special message with you that I have prepared.

 In *2 Nephi 31:3* Nephi said,